E-Learning Course Electrified Powertrain

 How Is an Electrified Powertrain Related to Embedded Systems?

 All electronic control units, short ECUs, in a vehicle are embedded systems composed of embedded hardware and the embedded software dedicated to the device.
 Within an electrified powertrain ECUs are used to handle the battery management, take care of the charging and the electrical machine control.
 The battery management system (BMS) is taking care of all battery related functions.
 The charging communication between vehicle and charging station (EVSE) is also handled by an embedded system.
 This also applies to power electronics devices which are used for communication, control and management functions.

 What Do You Learn About Electrified Powertrains in the Embedded Academy E-Learning?

-The unit on power electronics will introduce the main elements of an electric circuit, their pros and cons and other semiconductor devices.
+The e-learning on power electronics will introduce the main elements of an electric circuit, their pros and cons and other semiconductor devices.
 We will focus on the half-bridge as a central element in power electronics before giving an outlook on thermal design and assembly.

-Next, a course on the basics of electrical machines introduces you to the different types of electrical machines relevant for the electrified powertrain and approaches their application in practice.
+Next, an e-learning on the basics of electrical machines introduces you to the different types of electrical machines relevant for the electrified powertrain and approaches their application in practice.

-In addition to the course on electrical machines, there is an introductory course on the control of electrical machines available, which shortly explains some basics of control systems (system theory, time domain / frequency domain, transfer functions) as well as some basic principles of AC and DC machines.
+In addition to the e-learning on electrical machines, there is an introductory e-learning on the control of electrical machines available, which shortly explains some basics of control systems (system theory, time domain / frequency domain, transfer functions) as well as some basic principles of AC and DC machines.
 It closes by discussing some elements of control design and strategy.